Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 Inflation, the economy and unemployment domestically are also affected by a range of global factors, such as the growth of our trading partners and catastrophic events that can’t be foreseen.

-Warnings are sounding about the need for rates to move higher to squash inflation — and conversely, the risk of waiting too long to cut, especially if the US doesn’t achieve a soft landing.
+Warnings are still sounding about the need for rates to move higher to squash inflation — and conversely, the risk of waiting too long to cut, especially if the US doesn’t achieve a soft landing.

 What does it mean for your property purchasing or investment plans?
 Some would argue the best time to buy or invest is simply when you can afford it.